Undergraduate Business Administration Courses

 This course is designed to introduce students to the basics of Islamic Finance.
 The course will start with an analysis of the Shariah rules that define Islamic Finance.
 Students will then look at the main investment structures and map these against the traditional conventional banking products.
 The course wraps up with a critique of complex project finance structures through a Shariah compliance lens to identify the gaps between theory and practice.

 In today's rapidly evolving world, businesses constantly seek innovative solutions to complex problems.
-Design Thinking has emerged as a powerful methodology to address these challenges by fostering creativity, empathy, experience, and collaboration.
-This course introduces the principles, methods, and tools of Design Thinking and explores a powerful array of critical techniques and frameworksfrom problem framing and creative ideation, to digital prototyping and user testing.
-We will use Figma to enhance the Design Thinking journey and learn how to work together in real-time in the modern collaborative environment.
-Through a combination of theoretical knowledge, real-world case studies, and hands-on activities, we will engage in a dynamic learning journey and develop the mindset and skills necessary to tackle challenges and create innovative solutions to drive meaningful change.
-By the end of this course, students will be equipped to lead innovation efforts, create experience-centric solutions, and drive meaningful change in organizations and communities.
+Design Thinking has emerged as a powerful process to address these challenges by fostering creativity, empathy, experience, and collaboration.
+This course introduces the principles, methods, and tools of Design Thinking and explores an array of techniques and frameworksfrom problem framing and creative ideation to prototyping and user testing.
+We will adopt the UN Sustainable Development Goals to bring positive changes to people and the planet and shape a more prosperous future for all.

 Firms create value by making good investment decisions.
 Finance is the field of management science tasked with making this happen.
 It is a set of tools with which firms identify good investments and decide how to pay for them.
 Paying for them ultimately involves getting money from households.
 Therefore, finance also describes the investment decisions of households and the resulting allocation of the economy's resources across firms and time.
 This course is the introductory finance course in the undergraduate business program.
 The main topics covered in the course are Financial Markets, Net Present Value, The Objective of the Firm, Discounted Cash Flow, Portfolio Theory and the Cost of Capital, The Efficient Markets Hypothesis, The Capital Structure of the Firm, and Business Valuation.
 Time permitting, the course will also provide an introduction to option markets and derivative securities.
 Upon completing the course a student will be able to consider a large and complex business problem, make some assumptions, structure the firms' cash flows in a spreadsheet, calculate the value of different solutions to the problem, and make a decision.
 This course may use third-party course material that is not available for individual purchase from the publisher.
 If so, the third-party course material will be secured and provided by the Tepper School to students enrolled in the course, and students enrolled in the course will be required to pay to the University the associated additional course materials fee for the third-party course material provided.
 The amount of the course materials fee is dependent on the University's cost of the particular materials provided, and typically ranges from $13 to $75.